swilgosz/hanamimastery/data/articles/hanami-architecture-explained.md

 ### Special Thanks!

 I'd like to thank all people supporting this project!
 Any support allows me to spend more time on creating this content, **promoting great open source projects**.

-Also thanks to

-- [Larry Crayton](https://unsplash.com/@ljcrayton)- for a great cover image